apollographql/apollo-server/docs/source/workflow/requests.md

   https://rover.apollo.dev/quickstart/products/graphql?query=query%20GetBestSellers%28%24category%3A%20ProductCategory%29%7BbestSellers%28category%3A%20%24category%29%7Btitle%7D%7D&operationName=GetBestSellers&variables=%7B%22category%22%3A%22BOOKS%22%7D
 ```

 Unlike with `POST` requests, `GET` requests do not require a `Content-Type` header.
-If you have Apollo Server's [CSRF prevention security feature](./security/cors#preventing-cross-site-request-forgery-csrf) enabled with its default configuration (**highly recommended**), `GET` requests that don't contain a `Content-Type` header must contain one of the following:
+However, if you have Apollo Server 4's default [CSRF prevention](./security/cors#preventing-cross-site-request-forgery-csrf) feature enabled, `GET` requests that don't contain a `Content-Type` header must contain one of the following:

- * A non-empty `X-Apollo-Operation-Name` header
+- A non-empty `X-Apollo-Operation-Name` header
- * A non-empty `Apollo-Require-Preflight` header
+- A non-empty `Apollo-Require-Preflight` header

 For more details, see [the CSRF prevention documentation](./security/cors#preventing-cross-site-request-forgery-csrf).